Konamiman/Z280TechnicalManual/9-On-Chip_Peripherals.md

 **Refresh Enable (E) bit.** When this bit is set to 1, the refresh mechanism is enabled.
 When this bit is cleared to 0, the refresh mechanism is disabled and refresh transactions are not generated.

 **Refresh Rate field.** The contents of this 6-bit field determine the frequency of refresh transactions if the Refresh Enable bit is set to 1.
-A value of n (0 < n < 63) in this field specifies a refresh rate of once every 4n processor clock cycles; a value of 0 in this field indicates a refresh rate of every 236 processor clock cycles.
+A value of n (0 < n < 63) in this field specifies a refresh rate of once every 4n processor clock cycles; a value of 0 in this field indicates a refresh rate of every 256 processor clock cycles.

 The Refresh Rate register is accessed via byte I/O operations to I/O port address FFxxE8<sub>H</sub> (where x means "don't care").
 Bit 6 of this register is not used.
 On reset, the Refresh Rate register is initialized to 88<sub>H</sub>, thereby enabling memory refresh at a rate of 32 processor clock cycles per refresh.
 This register can be read at any time to determine if refresh is enabled and the current refresh rate.

 A 10-bit refresh address is output on address lines A<sub>0</sub>-A<sub>9</sub> during a refresh transaction.
 This refresh address is incremented by one for Z80 bus (8-bit data bus) configuration and by two for Z-BUS (16-bit data bus) configuration of the Z280 MPU between refresh transactions.
 The refresh address is not accessible by the programmer and is not affected by a reset.

 During instruction execution, the actual refresh transactions are generated as soon as possible after the refresh period has elapsed.
 Generally, the refresh transaction is executed after the last clock cycle of the bus transaction in progress at the time that the refresh period elapsed.
 If the CPU receives an interrupt request during that same bus transaction, the refresh transaction is inserted before processing the interrupt.
 When the Z280 MPU does not have control of the bus due to a bus request, refresh transactions cannot be executed; while the MPU is in this state, internal circuitry records the number of refresh periods that have elapsed (that is, the number of "missed" refresh transactions).
 When the Z280 MPU regains control of the bus, the refresh mechanism automatically issues the missed refresh cycles.
 Similarly, if the refresh period elapses while the MPU is in a wait state (due to <ins>WAIT</ins> being asserted) during a bus transaction, the number of missed refresh transactions is recorded internally, and those refresh cycles are issued after <ins>WAIT</ins> is deactivated and the bus transaction is completed.
-The internal circuitry can record up to 236 such missed refresh operations.
+The internal circuitry can record up to 256 such missed refresh operations.

 Pseudo-static memories and some peripheral devices (such as the Z8000 family of peripherals) require a minimum transaction rate on the bus for correct operation.
 If the refresh mechanism is disabled by clearing the Refresh Enable bit in the Refresh Rate register, the rate field in this register is used to determine the minimum transaction rate on the bus.
 In this mode, if the refresh timer reaches 0 and no external bus transaction has occurred since the last time the refresh timer elapsed, then a refresh transaction will be generated.
 Thus, in a system that does not require memory refresh transactions, the Refresh Rate field in the Refresh Rate register must be initialized to an appropriate value even if memory refresh operations are disabled.

 ## 9.4 COUNTER/TIMERS

 The Z280 MPU's three on-chip 16-bit counter/timers can be configured to satisfy a broad range of counting and timing applications, including event counting, interval timing, watchdog timing, and clock generation.
 Each counter/timer is composed of a 16-bit downcounter, a 16-bit time constant register, and two 8-bit control and status registers (the Counter/Timer Configuration register and the Counter/Timer Command/Status register).
-The three independent devices are referred to as counter/timer 0 (C/T 0), counter/ timer 1 (C/T 1), and counter/timer 2 (C/T 2).
+The three independent devices are referred to as counter/timer 0 (C/T 0), counter/timer 1 (C/T 1), and counter/timer 2 (C/T 2).
 Figure 9-2 is a block diagram of a Z280 MPU counter/timer.

 <br/>